putuoka/c4it-blog/content/posts/cleancode-tips/05-use-same-name-for-same-meaning/article.md

 ---
 title: "Clean code tip: use the same name for the same concept"
-path: '/cleancodetips/use-same-name-for-same-concept'
+path: "/cleancodetips/use-same-name-for-same-concept"
 tags: ["Clean Code", "Clean Code Tip"]
 featuredImage: "./cover.jpg"
-excerpt : "Smaller functions help us write better code, but have also a nice side effect: they help us to understand where an exception was thrown.
+excerpt: "Smaller functions help us write better code, but have also a nice side effect: they help us to understand where an exception was thrown.
 Let's see how!"
 created: 2021-10-05
 updated: 2021-10-05
 ---